Skip to main content ↓

 Another CRO trend in 2025 is unifying your sales and marketing to create an end-to-end experience for your users.
 This process helps everyone in your company understand where users are in the sales process, so you can target the information they receive.

 “We’re seeing more of our clients taking advantage of end-to-end ROI reporting that connects marketing activities to revenue,” Jackie shares.
-“With that, I could see CRO activities reaching into the sales pipeline process in 2025.”
+“With that, CRO activities are already reaching into the sales pipeline process in 2025.”

 For example, if you know that someone is in discussion with the sales team and has recently closed with your team, you can personalize the website to show them messaging that improves their connection to your brand.

-You can event implement more advanced personalization with 1:1 landing pages for high-value prospects.
+You can even implement more advanced personalization with 1:1 landing pages for high-value prospects.
 “This represents a fusion of CRO and sales to increase close rates for B2B businesses,” explains Jackie.

 A CRM enables you to see where prospects are, improve your speed to lead, and deliver promotional materials that help them convert.